The stakes are high in North Carolina’s 2018 elections.

 - District Attorney

 Further, there are several county-specific races.
-In Mecklenburg County, for example, you’ll be voting for county commissioners.
-Check your county board of elections for info here, or wait for your sample ballot.
+In Mecklenburg County, for example, you’ll be voting for county commissioners and the sheriff.
+Take a look at your sampe ballot.

 Step 4: Decide who you’re going to vote for.